cetanu/sovereign/docs/config.rst

     Suffix for all emitted metrics.
 Default is ``sovereign`` See :ref:`Metrics` for a list of metrics emitted.

-no_changes_response_code *(int)*
-  What HTTP code to return to Envoy clients when there are no changes to their configuration.
-  Default is 304 (Not Modified).

 dns_hard_fail *(bool)*
   When set to True, Sovereign will raise a HTTP exception for any DNS resolution failures that occur when using the  ``sovereign.utils.eds:locality_lb_endpoints`` utility.